Samsung/tizen-docs/docs/application/design/wearable/visual-design/animation.md

   </table>
   ------------------------------------ ------------------------------------

-    *Animations should show the visual hierarchy between the transitioning screens.*
+    *Animations should show the hierarchy of the transitioning screens.*

 -   **Use a uniform style**